softwareconstruction240/autograder/docs/git-commit-verification.md

 This data structure is intended to represent many _groups_ of commits which caused a particular error.
 The error code is the key of the `Map`, and all the full, 40-character commit hashes of every commit which triggered the error are included in the `List<String>`.
 If no commits trigger a particular error, the key is not inserted into the map.

+In order to avoid storing too much information, this data structure does not represent every commit.
+However, if a commit is treated special or causes a warning in some way, it will be mentioned somewhere in here.

+`CommitAnalytics` is responsible for producing the `CommitsByDay` record and surfacing all of this information.
+The behavior of "⏩ Exclude from analysis" (not marking as `excludedCommits`) is implemented by `CommitAnalytics`, but all other decisions are higher-level responses driven by the acting `CommitVerificationStrategy`.
+By replacing or modifying the `CommitVerficationStrategy`, users of this data can provide different responses than the defaults.

+When presenting this information, it is recommended to do the following:
+* Represent all error categories, potentially excluding a limited _blacklist_.
+This will give future errors the best chance at correct representation.
+* Combine the commit hash with the `repoUrl` to create a direct link to the commit in a new tab.
+* Focus on each group of errors:
+    * Show each group of raised errors/warnings
+    * List each commit that triggered it
+* AND/OR Focus on the linearized commit history
+    * Iterate over `linearizedCommits`
+    * Show each commit with key information in a dense format:
+        * Number of line changes
+        * All errors/warnings associated with the commit hash

 | Error Key | Description | `DefaultGitVerificationStrategy` Response |
 | :-------- | :---------- | :---------------------------------------- |
 | `missingTailHash` | This is the hash from the previous submission that was expected, but not found. | ⚠️ Warning message |